 Exhaust System

-The exhaust system on my Fisher Fury R1 was and is one of the most problematic aspects of the car.
-Firstly, a 2003 fuel-injected engine is loud and requires a decent sized silencer, which adds weight.
+The exhaust silencer on my Fisher Fury R1 was and is one of the most problematic aspects of the car.
+Firstly, a 2003 fuel-injected engine is loud and requires a large silencer, which adds weight.
 Secondly, it also needs a catalyst to pass the IVA test.